How to Share a Tableau Dashboard with Tableau and Non-Tableau Users

 - Share a Tableau dashboard with Tableau users outside of your organization.

-- Embed your Tableau dashboard on a website or webpage.
+- Publish your Tableau dashboard on a website or webpage.

 - Share data from a Tableau dashboard.